 The social media platform has become a place for people to openly share their opinions and thoughts.
 Unfortunately, certain language can sometimes be offensive and rude to others.
 If you only have one social media account, remove any of these types of postings, messages and even photos from your site while you’re job hunting.
 This is the best way to keep unwanted information from being viewed by recruiters and employers.

 Use Privacy Features:

-Take full advantage of the privacy features offered on your social media account.
+Take full advantage of the privacy features offered on your social networking account.
 When you aren’t careful with your privacy settings, employers will be able to see all of your postings, connections and photos.
-If the content on your social media site is questionable to an employer, this may not be a good thing.
+If the content on your social networking site is questionable to an employer, this may not be a good thing.
 Limit the amount of photos you post to your site and make sure they’re decent-looking.

 The same rule applies to social media networking as it did to the older ways of looking for a new job.
 What you don’t want employers to hear and see, don’t make it available to them.